During major storms, the redesigned City Park Golf Course will temporarily hold and slow floodwaters while

 CPGC will reopen for play when the turf is fully established in order to protect the new turf from being

-damaged and establishment of the turf is largely dependent upon the weather the rest of this year and
+damaged and establishment of the turf is largely dependent upon the weather the rest of 2019 and spring of 2020.

 Denver Golf strives to provide great playing conditions and a positive experience to our guests.